 By understanding the sales team’s needs and relaying these specific necessities to the executives of the company, the sales manager can help resolve situations, mediate conflicts, and achieve the business’ goals.

-The role and responsibilities of a sales manager might vary from business to business, but this role typically includes being able to create a sales strategy, create sales goals and targets, ensuring that sales quotas are met, dealing with recruiting, performance of salespeople, and being able to see changes in the market and shift strategies when needed.
+Sales manager responsibilities might vary from business to business, but this role typically includes being able to create a sales strategy, create sales goals and targets, ensuring that sales quotas are met, dealing with recruiting, performance of salespeople, and being able to see changes in the market and shift strategies when needed.

-Being able to identify new talent, lead sales teams, train/coach salespeople, develop sales plans, communicate well and create a great culture is also very important.
+Being able to identify new talent, lead sales teams, train/coach salespeople, develop sales plans, communicate well and create a great culture is also a very important part of the sales manager’s job description.

 Need help?
 Check out our Sales Personality Assessment Test to find great sales talent easier.